Corn Street, Bristol: Administration

 The Old Council House acted as a focus for protest much as does College Green, where its present day equivalent stands today: In 1752 Corn Street was descended on by 'a riotous and formidable mob of colliers and country people from Kingswood and adjacent parts', angry at the scarcity of corn; they smashed the windows of the Council House and Exchange, plundered a corn ship and brought trade to a halt.
 The citizens rallied behind the Mayor, but it took a week to quell the riot and lives were lost.
 The Old Council House was the target of another attack in 1831, during riots sparked by the arrival in Bristol of anti-reform Recorder Sir Charles Wetherell.
 After the mob had smashed around 100 panes of glass, Captain Gage of the 14th Dragoons rode up with orders to do what he thought necessary to defend the Council House.
 He sabre-charged the rioters through High Street, Broad Street and Wine Street; eight of them were badly hurt and one person (possibly an innocent ostler returning from his stable) was shot and killed.
 In February 1932, 4000 demonstrators processed to the Old Council House where councillors were discussing a reduction in unemployment benefit; their deputation was refused admittance and ultimately mounted police and batons were used, reportedly injuring 30 demonstrators and some police.
 Later that year a deputation stormed the Council Chamber, following their decision to cut relief.
 A baton charge by police allowed the councillors to escape from the crowd.

 This building was extended in 1827 and again in 1899; in 1883 the Council House Rearrangement Committee suggested building grand new offices on a site made by roofing over the river Frome between the Stonebridge and the Drawbridge (where present-day Magpie Park was made), but the council settled for rearranging the furniture instead.
 By the mid-20th century it was finally determined to move to a new site, and in 1952 the council relocated to what is now City Hall on College Green.
 This building, it may be noted, has a moat.

+The Old Council House is now Bristol Register Office, after the service moved into the building from Quakers Friars in 2007.